Standard Picture Book – Part 2

 (Genesis 1:3-5)

 Taking the point of view for Genesis 1 as the Spirit of God hovering over the waters of the earth, then this day 1 description of light appearing would suggest that the cloud cover over the earth became translucent – not totally clear, but thin enough in places so that light could come through the clouds of carbon dioxide and methane.
-This is consistent with scientific studies that have shown the early earth atmosphere to be composed of carbon dioxide, nitrogen, and methane.
-From scientific modeling, the growth of oxygen in the atmosphere was only abundant enough to remove the haze after about 4 billion years after the initial earth formation.
+This dissipation of the dark cloud cover over the earth was likely due to its collision with Theia, that is thought to be the precursor of our moon.

 DAY 1 – Starting somewhere between ~4 BYA to ~3 BYA